shinyfrog/TextBundle/README.md

 `github "CocoaLumberjack/CocoaLumberjack"`

 ### Framework
-Reference the `TextBundle.xcodeproj` in your project and drag the `TextBundle.framework` inside the `Embedded Binaries`.
+Reference the `TextBundle.xcodeproj` in your project and drag the `TextBundle.framework` inside the `Embedded Binaries` in the `General` tab of the target setting.

 ## Usage